How To Swing Trade Stocks

 Traders should monitor the news, and stay updated on the U.S. economic factors that impact the broader market.
 Foreign economic situations, such as the Russia-Ukraine war crisis in Europe, affect the global food and oil supplies, which can cause losses within your portfolio.

 Earnings reports provide the financial statuses of publicly traded corporations quarterly.
 These are most often released three weeks after the fiscal quarter ends.
-The fiscal year and each quarter within it end on the same date.
+The fiscal year and each quarter within it ends on the same date.
 The company’s guidance gives investors and traders an insight into company projections.
 If guidance doesn’t go well, stock prices generally plummet.

 Next Step, Swing Trade!